Morveuh/M_PoliceMenuFivePD/README.md

 ### M_PoliceMenuFivePD
-Ceci est un mode LSPDFR pour fivem.
+This is an LSPDFR mode for FiveM.
 [Improve] (https://github.com/constantgillet/fivem-police-department)

-- Configurable
+- Cconfigurable

 # Features
 - Armurerie Police